kanedafromparis/khool-jkube-prez/ReadMe.md

 # 0 - Welcom
 ## Introduction

-This application is created in order to introduce [https://dmp.fabric8.io/](fabric8io/docker-maven-plugin) and [http://maven.fabric8.io/](fabric8io/fabric8-maven-plugin)
+This application was created in order to introduce [https://dmp.fabric8.io/](fabric8io/docker-maven-plugin) and [http://maven.fabric8.io/](fabric8io/fabric8-maven-plugin) it has been update to [jkube/docs/kubernetes-maven-plugin](Eclispe jkube)

 ## Checkout